-In terms of learning, there are many ways that positive extrinsic and intrinsic motivational factors work well.
+In terms of learning, there are many ways that positive extrinsic and intrinsic motivational factors work.
 Employees may task themselves to master a subject or attain a skill, and this happens for reasons such as recognition, progression, or promotion.
-Incorporating intrinsic and extrinsic motivational factors with gamified learning in the form of points, leaderboards, and levelling up, as we do at Immersive Labs, develops and maintains employee motivation long term.
+Incorporating intrinsic and extrinsic motivational factors with gamified learning, as we do at Immersive Labs with points and leaderboards, develops and maintains employee motivation long term.

-Applying gamification to cyber training is thus a no-brainer, especially automated, gamified solutions that enable employees to upskill on their own terms without disrupting business function.
-This doesn’t just save resources but also enables greater training frequency and, in turn, greater skills development – the reason 77% of senior security managers say increasing gamification would help protect their organization from cyberthreats.
-After all, attackers never stop innovating, so defenders shouldn’t either.
+Applying gamification to cyber training is therefore a no-brainer, especially automated solutions that allow employees to upskill on their own terms.
+This enables greater training frequency and, in turn, greater skills development – the reason 77% of senior security managers say increasing gamification would help protect their organization from cyberthreats.
+After all, attackers never stop innovating, so why would defenders?